Compute Services Quiz

 Correct!

 Instance Store is physically attached, provides very high IOPS, costs nothing extra, but is ephemeral (data lost on stop/terminate/failure).
 Data only persists during reboots.
+Instance Store volumes cannot be snapshotted — that capability is exclusive to EBS.

 ✗